SmithsonianTropicalDataPortal/STDP_Documentation/docs/faq.md

 * Please contact ess-dive-support@lbl.gov should the upload issue persist.

-Additionally, you may want to consider using Globus to workaround upload errors.
+* Additionally, you may want to consider using Globus to workaround upload errors.
 Globus is a third-party data transfer tool that ESS-DIVE commonly uses to support large or difficult file uploads.
-Learn more on our Globus documentation page:
+Learn more on our <a href="https://smithsonian.dataone.org/portals/tropical/Globus" target="_blank">Globus documentation page</a>.